OmniBench: Towards The Future of Universal Omni-Language Models: Introduction

 \section{Introduction}

-The rapid advancement of artificial intelligence has ushered in a new era of multimodal large language models (MLLMs), capable of processing and interpreting diverse data types mainly including images, audio, and text~\citep{Li2024ASO}.
+The rapid advancement of artificial intelligence has ushered in a new era of multimodal large language models (MLLMs), capable of processing and interpreting diverse data types mainly involving images, audio, and text~\citep{Li2024ASO}.
 These models aim to emulate human-like understanding of the world by integrating information across multiple sensory modalities and learning a comprehensive context from the environment.
-While significant strides have been made in developing MLLMs that can handle two of the modalities, the ability to concurrently process and reason about the three aforementioned modalities remains a frontier yet to be fully explored.
+While significant strides have been made in developing MLLMs handling two of the modalities, the ability to concurrently process and reason about the three modalities remains a frontier yet to be fully explored.

+The social impact of these MLLMs is far-reaching, providing transformative capabilities for a variety of domains.
+In healthcare, VLMs and ALMs have contributed to diagnosing \citep{liu2023medical, hemdan2023cr19}, and potentially combining \textit{three modalities} \citep{mesko2023impact}.
+The integration of all vision, audio and text modalities is expected to significantly improve diagnostic accuracy and patient interaction, making healthcare more accessible and efficient.
+In urban environments, ALM can contribute to improving safety and traffic management by incorporating urban sound event detection during autonomous driving, such as recognizing audio of emergency vehicles and recognize their types or location with supplementary visual modality~\citep{sun2021emergency}.
+In addition, audio contributes to biodiversity monitoring \citep{terenzi2021comparison, liang2024mind} and can be greatly enhanced by MLLM's ability to analyse both audio and video from a variety of sensors.

+Finally, it may help robotics or LLM agents to provide better human-computer/robotic interaction (HCI/HRI) service in day-to-day life~\citep{liang2024learning, su2023recent}.

 The challenge in advancing MLLMs lies not only in their development but also in our capacity to evaluate their performance comprehensively.
 Current benchmarks often solely focus on image or audios, or limited image-text~\citep{yue2024mmmu,Zhang2024CMMMUAC} or audio-text combinations~\citep{Yang2024AIRBenchBL} for the dual-modality vision-language models (VLMs)~\citep{laurenccon2024matters} or audio-language models (ALMs)~\citep{Qwen-Audio, Deng2023MusiLingoBM}.
 This gap in evaluation tools has hindered the community to assess and improve the holistic capabilities of models right before the dawn of general-purpose MLLMs.